814 Outside Employment, Extra Compensation, and Dual Services Agreements

 5. Require only a reasonable time commitment from the employee.

-6. Are not undertaken with an inappropriate claim that the employee is officially representing the University in connection with the employment.
+6. Are not undertaken with an inappropriate claim that the employee is officially representing the University in connection with the outside employment.

 D. The employee engaging in outside employment shall not represent that he/she is engaging in such in his/her capacity as a University employee.